TheRealOgPlayer/TicTacToe/README.md

 There is not much more to say I know I could have made this better but I still think it is cool how it works.
 I do plan on making another version of this but I do not know when that will be out.
 I will put it on this github as a Version2.

 # Versions
-The most up to date version is Version 1.1
+The most up to date version is Version 1.2

+- Version 1.2:
+This version came out 12/04/2023
+Fixed a bug that caused multiple instances of the application to open.
+This happend when you pressed and held the enter key once the application first starts.
+This causes the program to crash and for the EXE to be launched again and again because you are holding enter.
+Debugging mode now tells the user their error codes if a `try statement` is called.
+Checksum: `73AEE316F10CC7A2877D9BB39859E17F81A7BF8E93660431575A09317162536B`

 - Version 1.1:
 This version came out 12/02/2023
 Added Impossable mode which is impossable as far as I know
 Checksum: `ADD1862722C62698F5B5CE464D70559B5A9ED58E382B4F52C5AC7E0617449236`

 - Version 1.0:
 This version came out 12/01/2023
 Checksum: `4393FB5BAA1539228ACC118269E1530CD6D5D6E0BD33682F0D9504DEAC9610B6`